desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 * `start_after`: Position in address where tokens start after;
 * `limit`: Limitation to list the number of operators, if unset would be 10 and the maximum is 100.

-Here an example of the message to query the operators of the given owner:
+Here Here an example meesage to query the operators of the given owner:
 ```json
 {
     "all_operators": {